georocket/georocket/README.md

     ./gradlew installDist

-If the command finishes successfully you will find the *client distribution* under `georocket-cli/build/install` and the *server distribution* under `georocket-server/build/install`.
+If the command finishes successfully, you will find the distribution under `build/install`.

 ### Building the Docker image